Mollyraeprice/finalproject/README.md

 ### Description of how data was split into training and testing sets

 ### Explanation of model choice, including limitations and benefits

-### Description of Analysis Phase- ML Model

-After cleaning up our data, we were ready to test it.
 First, Claire wanted to test using random forest regression.
 Below are some advantages of using a RFR:
 - it can used with data that differs in non-linear relationships
 - it can run well on datasets that are large